msimile/msimile/README.md

 Hello World!👋
 <br>
 <br>
-My name is Marco, and I'm studying to become a Full Stack Developer 🚀
+My name is Marco, and I'm on my way to become a Full Stack Developer 🚀

 ### Info